← Blog

 The physical evidence is at least consistent with copying.
 The scribes made almost no corrections, which is unusual for original composition but normal for careful transcription from an exemplar.
 Five different hands share the same encoding, which makes more sense as a coordinated copying project than as five people independently composing in a dead shorthand.
 And the dialect mess (Tuscan grammar, northern sound changes) could partly reflect scribes unconsciously modernizing the language as they copied, the way every medieval copyist did with every text they touched.

-If the content is older than the vellum, it would close the gap that makes the tachygraphic hypothesis feel like a stretch.
+If the content is older than the vellum, it would close the gap in the the tachygraphic hypothesis.
 You don't need to explain how a 15th-century scribe recovered a 300-year-dead shorthand system and composed in it.
 You just need to explain how they copied something they could see but might not have fully understood.
 That's a much smaller ask.
 Monks copied Greek manuscripts they couldn't read for centuries.

 I don't have evidence for this beyond the circumstantial, and I want to be clear that the paper doesn't argue for it.
 But if someone with paleographic expertise wanted to look at the manuscript's line spacing, ruling patterns, and quire construction for signs of copying rather than composition, I'd be very interested in what they found.

 But the real test is whether someone can extend this to produce readable text.
 The honest answer is: I don't know if that's possible with computational methods alone.
+Computationally, the landscape is nearly flat: a MaxSAT solver found 500+ near-optimal solutions within 1% of each other, and coupled simulated annealing evaluated 2 million candidates without improvement.
 The assignments might be conventional (learned from a tradition rather than derivable from first principles), the same way Linear B couldn't be cracked by statistics alone until Michael Ventris made the right guess about the language.
 And Ventris had the advantage of working with a script that turned out to encode a known language (Greek).
 If the Voynich encodes a 15th-century northern Italian medical vernacular written in a shorthand system that died out three centuries before the manuscript was created, the Rosetta Stone equivalent might not exist.

 The paper is "The Voice But Not the Song: A Shorthand Hypothesis and the Statistical Fingerprint of the Voynich Manuscript".
-Full text and PDF available there.
+Full text and PDF available there, along with supplementary material containing complete decode traces, the dialect identification battery, and the full signal vocabulary.
 Code: Approach 1 and Approach 2.
 The full digitized manuscript is available from Yale's Beinecke Library.

 Footnotes